ClaudioV05/JavaDinnerPay/README.md

-## Project to conclude the period of the Joaquim Nabuco University of the 5th period.
+## Project to conclude the period of the UniNassau University of the 5th period.
 It was developed using the Java programming language and the MySQL database.